 Smoking has been linked to a poor pregnancy result.
 Shada, jorda, and gul are the most regularly used smokeless tobaccos in Bangladesh.
-These are commonly consumed with betel nut, areca nut, and lime.
+These are commonly consumed with betel nut, areca nut, and lime. ^{13, 14}

-Tobacco includes thousands of chemicals that are potentially harmful to the human body.
+Tobacco includes a lot of of chemicals that are potentially harmful to the human body.
 Nicotine is the most important substance.
 Nicotine is broken down into a variety of chemicals, the most notable of which is cotinine.
 The fetal heart rate rises as well.
 The blood flow of the uterine and umbilical arteries both decreases at the same time.
+15

 ST Nicotine may have the same negative effects on pregnancy as smoking.
 Tobacco use is a major public health concern in Bangladesh, but only a few research have looked at the negative consequences of tobacco use on pregnancy outcomes.
 According to a case control research conducted in a Bangladeshi tertiary level hospital, maternal prenatal use of ST roughly five times per day increases the probability of having IUGR newborns by 6.4 times compared to nontobacco users.
-Tobacco use by mothers has a variety of negative impacts on the pregnancy outcome.
+16 Tobacco use by mothers has a variety of negative impacts on the pregnancy outcome.
 In our country, almost 39% of women use ST in chewable form.
 In Bangladesh, using ST with Paan is a socially and culturally acceptable health-damaging practise, particularly among women.

-Two case control studies conducted locally indicated that moms consumed roughly identical amounts of ST, except that the majority of mothers consumed Jorda and that no one consumed more than one type of ST. The lower sample sizes could explain these disparities.
+17 more than one type of ST. The lower sample sizes could explain these disparities.
 Shada is inexpensive and widely available.
 As a result, the majority of women are likely to utilise Shada.
 It's possible that the dual use of Shada and Jorda is due to financial constraints.
 Poor women preferred Shada to Jorda since they couldn't always afford Jorda.